 The last time I arrived as Chewton Glen, I was late.
 As I screeched to make the tight turn I managed to miss a bunch of people taking pictures.
 As I drove into the hotel, I was again greeted by about 100 people in Dinner Suits watching my arrival.
-This wasn’t any normal day, this was the end of Day one ‘Magnificent Seven’.
+This wasn’t any normal day, this was the end of the first day of ‘Magnificent Seven’.

-The bags were despatched to the rooms and we headed to the bar.
+The bags were dispatched to the rooms and we headed to the bar.
 Sitting outside in the beautifully manicured gardens we ordered up some Pimms, only to be told they don’t serve Pimms but offered us a London Cup instead.
-Said Cup was actually a Gin based cocktail that was refreshing and slightly less sweet than Pimms.
+Said cup was actually a Gin based cocktail that was refreshing and slightly less sweet than Pimms.
 Still a great way to start the weekend!

 We dined at the hotel for both nights.
 The restaurant was situated across a number of interconnecting rooms and into the conservatory giving the sense of multiple intimate rooms all connected together.
 On both nights we had a plum location with a wonderful view across the restaurant and out to the gardens beyond.
 As a proper gent, I let the girls look out into the restaurant.
 The inclusion of subtly mirrored walls meant the I too had a view.